 Emily began running track and cross country in high school, and continued to run for Franciscan University in her hometown of Steubenville, Ohio.
 Today you can find her running with the FFRC, and coaching the Speed Demons on the track every Wednesday night!

-Timothy Lyman is a competitive distance runner, fitness professional and coach.
-He has competed around the United States and overseas in distances ranging from 5K to full marathon, with a 5K PR of 16:39, a half-marathon PR of 1:22 and marathon PR of 3:12.
-He is certified through the American Council on Exercise and USA Track & Field, with over twelve years of experience in training program development and management.
-He has coached cross-country teams at the collegiate and high school levels, and his training specialties include running efficiency/economy, strength-training/injury-prevention and functional/integrative fitness.
-He holds an MBA and B.A. from Point Park University, and can be found online on Twitter @pghruncoach..
+Timothy Lyman is a competitive middle-distance runner, fitness professional and coach.
+He is a certified personal trainer through the American Council on Exercise, with over twelve years of experience in training program development and management.
+He has coached cross-country teams at the collegiate and high school levels, and his training specialties include running efficiency/economy, strength-training/injury-prevention and holistic fitness.

 Kisa returned to running in her late 30s after not running since high school.
 She joined Fleet Feet for their No Boundaries Path to 10k training program in the fall of 2011, and hasn’t looked back since.
 She went on to complete training with Fleet Feet for her first half marathon the following spring in Pittsburgh.
 To date, she has run the Pittsburgh Full Marathon, eight Half Marathons, and many other races.